tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson02.md

 ## Opening the terminal
 You should open up the terminal app on Mac or the Powershell on Windows or a terminal window on Linux.
 We will show you how to use the ssh command to open up a Bash shell on the University CS Department computers.
+One windows computers you will need to use [putty](https://www.putty.org/) or something similar.

 ## Activity - Intro to the Shell
 We look over the shell basics at this link: [Shell basics](https://github.com/tjhickey724/CoreSEtopics/blob/main/bash/shell.md)